Pressure for Growth Can Lead to Earnings Fraud

 The last few years have seen an increase in business email compromise scams in which finance employees receive spoofed emails purportedly from a senior executive, such as a CEO or CFO, requesting a change in payment details or asking that a supplier payment be urgently expedited in unusual fashion.
 This type of fraud accelerated in 2015 and there is no reason to believe it will slow in 2016.

-Several companies have reported receipt of over 30 of these targeted spoof messages from spammers pretending to be company executives each week.
+Several companies have reported receipt of more than 30 of these targeted spoof messages from spammers pretending to be company executives each week.
 These companies rely on robust payment processes and the diligence of finance staff to prevent illicit and incorrect payments.

 However, the success of these attacks is underreported; savvy fraudsters concoct targeted messages that match the style and tenor of the purported sender, meaning that many payments are made and not detected.
 Process-driven companies that approve a large volume of payments on a daily basis are particularly at risk, and will need to carefully consider their approach to combating this fraud.